jackalope-code/stream-overlay/README.md

 ## Issues
 - URGENT: No way to delete anything.
-- Strange issues with the editor on refresh (is this still happening?)
+- Strange issues with the editor on refresh and component changes (is this still happening?)
     Something is getting duplicated and not sent back with urls.
 - No persistance on API restart.
 - GUI sucks.